Author:

 In Missouri, the expungement of a rape or statutory sodomy conviction is generally not feasible.
 Missouri’s expungement laws are stringent, and they particularly exclude certain violent or sex-related crimes, including rape and statutory sodomy, often associated with illicit sexual desire.
 These severe charges carry minimum sentences and significant long-term consequences.
 Consequently, the process for expungement, if even possible, can be quite complex and time-consuming, and will certainly require adept legal representation.
 Always consult with an experienced criminal defense attorney to understand all the potential options and maneuvers available in your specific case, given the intricacies of the law.

-Individuals facing first-degree statutory sodomy in Missouri or other sexual assault charges should contact the Missouri DWI & Criminal Law Center.
+Individuals facing first-degree statutory sodomy in Missouri or other sexual assault charges should contact the Benjamin Law Firm, LLC .
 Our lawyers will review your circumstances, evaluate the strength of the prosecution’s case against you and advise you on the specific rape and sodomy laws that apply in your case.

 If you feel that false accusations of rape have been made against you, you do not have to panic.
 Our criminal defense attorneys can respond to all allegations and advise you on great defense tactics to avoid severe penalties and have the charges dropped.